8 reasons why high school students should start building their LinkedIn profile now.

 I know it’s just one more thing to do on top of homework, college prep, etc., but this will be an invaluable hub of your professional profile that you can nurture and grow over the years.
 Who knows?
 Who you connect with now can make all the difference in years to come.

 Shameless plug – connect with us on LinkedIn!
+Follow our page for the latest updates and enter your Ambassador Leaders experience to your LinkedIn profile.
 You’ll be able to find fellow Ambassador Leaders, our staff and teachers for recommendations and connections down the road.

 By Lindsey Suda